erdemyagcii/BBM103-Assignment2/README.md

 # bbm101assignment2
-A console painter - car game implementation by using python The explanation of the project is in pdf file
+A console painter - car game implementation by using python.
+The explanation of the project is in pdf file.